create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## SFVec4d/SFVec4d/f Object

-The SFVec4d/f object corresponds to a X3D SFVec4d/f field.
+The SFVec4d/f object corresponds to an X3D SFVec4d/f field.
 Each component of the vector can be accessed using the x, y, z and w properties or using C-style array dereferencing (i.e. *sfVec4d/fObjectName[0], sfVec4d/fObjectName[1], sfVec4d/fObjectName[2]* or *sfVec4d/fObjectName[3]).*

 ### Instance Creation Method(s)